 - 1 clove Garlic

 - 1 jalapeno

-- juice of one-two lime
+- 2 juice of two limes

-- 1+ tsp salt
+- 1 Tablespoon salt

-- fresh groung pepper to taste
+- fresh ground pepper to taste

 - In a food processor or blender place onion, cilantro, garlic, and seeded jalapeño.
 Chop until very small but not mushed.

 - Add can of tomatoes and quartered Roma tomatoes.
 Pulse until slightly chunky.

 - Add salt, lime and pepper.
 Stir and taste test with salt.
 At this point the salsa will taste a little more like canned tomatoes than a salsa.
 The flavors need to sit and marry together.

 - Allow salsa to sit, in fridge for a few hours, even over night in an air tight container.